ats-okazaki/ats-okazaki.github.io/cv.md

 ## Editorial board
 - Nov.
 2024 -: Journal of Japan Society of Hydrology and Water Resources
 - Nov.
 2018 - Oct.
 2022: Journal of Japan Society of Hydrology and Water Resources

+## Committee member
+- May 2025-: Japan Society of Civil Engineers, Committee on Hydroscience and Hydraulic Engineering